Anderson Hunt: NCAA career

-Hunt is best known as a member of the successful 1989–91 Runnin' Rebels from the University of Nevada-Las Vegas (UNLV) that made back-to-back Final Four appearances including a national championship in 1989–90 where he contributed 29 points in a 103–73 rout of the Blue Devils of Duke University and named Most Outstanding Player of the tournament by the Associated Press.
+Hunt is best known as a member of the successful 1989–91 Runnin' Rebels from the University of Nevada-Las Vegas (UNLV) that made back-to-back Final Four appearances including a national championship in 1989–90 where he contributed 29 points in a 103–73 rout of the Blue Devils of Duke University and named Most Outstanding Player of the tournament.

-In May 1991, the Las Vegas Review-Journal published photos of Hunt with teammates David Butler and Moses Scurry in a hot tub with known sports fixer Richard Perry, igniting a monumental firestorm between coach Jerry Tarkanian, UNLV president Robert Maxon, and the NCAA.
+In May 1991, the Las Vegas Review-Journal published photos of Hunt with teammates David Butler and Moses Scurry in a hot tub with known sports fixer Richard Perry, igniting a monumental firestorm between coach Jerry Tarkanian, UNLV president Robert Maxson, and the NCAA.
 This battle would eventually lead to Tarkanian's resignation at the end of the 1991–92 season.
 Hunt left school as a junior after the 1991 season to enter the NBA Draft, much to the dismay of his coach, who had hoped to convert him to point guard and make him the centerpiece of the team in the 1991–92 season.

 Professional career

 Despite his solid college resume, Hunt was not selected in the 1991 NBA draft.
-The La Crosse Catbirds selected him in the second round of that year's Continental Basketball Association draft with the 25th overall pick.
-In later years, Hunt ended up playing professionally in Turkey, Poland, and France.
+The La Crosse Catbirds selected him in the second round of that year's Continental Basketball Association (CBA) draft with the 25th overall pick.
+He played 42 total CBA games over three seasons with the Sioux Falls Skyforce, Fort Wayne Fury and Quad City Thunder, averaging 11 points per game for his CBA career.

+Hunt also played professionally in Turkey, Poland, and France.